Cattaraugus County Center For the Performing Arts

 10 Main Street,

 1 person favorited this theater

 Located in Salamanca, N.Y. the theatre was originally called the Seneca Theatre and built by the Schine Chain to replace an aging venue a couple of blocks up the street.
 Construction was started in 1941 just before the outbreak of WWII.
-Because of a shortage of building materials caused by the war, construction was not completed until 1945 after the war ended.
+It was opened August 27, 1942, but due to shotage of materials, final construction work was not completed until 1945 after the war ended.

 The theatre lobby featured many sculptures in crevices on the walls.
 It was operated by the Schine Chain until the mid-1960’s.
 The theatre continued to show movies until June of 1972 when the auditorium ended up under eight feet of water in the flooding which accompanied Hurricane Agnes.